 Safety and health have always remained the top priority for everyone since the dawn of time.
 This focus can easily be seen in every industry engaged with human-centric products like automobiles, clothing, lighting, mobiles, wearable technology and more.
-From recording our circadian rhythms to monitoring our heart rates, directing us to hydrate and take brakes and more, wearables have become an integral part of our lives.
+From recording our circadian rhythms to monitoring our heart rates, directing us to hydrate and take breaks and more, wearables have become an integral part of our lives.

 Improving health and reducing healthcare costs